Get Help With A Class

 Among the many resources we have reviewed, we recommend the following:

 - Learning How to Learn free online course is there to help you build your study skills to match the rigor of your STEM major.
-It has been rated by over 30,000 people at 4.8 out of 5 stars.
+It has been rated at 4.8 out of 5 stars by students like you.

 - Be on the lookout for study skills workshops at KSU (offerings and schedules change each semester) and make use of these online resources.